-Although not strictly counted as investments, since no money has exchanged hands yet, loan commitments and financial guarantees carry similar risks to the Authority and are included here for completeness.
-The Council does not have any loan commitments, however there are some guarantees that the Council holds which are identified in the Statement of Account under Contingent Liabilities.
-Mainly guarantees on outstanding contributions to Pension Fund in the event of a default by certain bodies.
-A guarantee to the Homes & Communities Agency (HCA) in the event of a default by Kirklees Community Association (KCA) on the redevelopment of the Fieldhead Estate.
-The Council also act as a guarantee to a loan of £1.3m that KSDL hold in the event of default.
+Although not strictly counted as investments, since no money has exchanged hands yet, loan commitments and financial guarantees carry similar risks to the Council and are included here for completeness.
+The Council does not have any loan commitments, however there are some guarantees that the Council holds including a guarantee on outstanding contributions to Pension Fund in the event of a default by certain bodies and a guarantee to the Homes & Communities Agency (HCA) in the event of a default by Kirklees Community Association (KCA) on the redevelopment of the Fieldhead Estate.
+The Council also act as a guarantor to a loan of £1.2 million that KSDL hold in the event of default